 In addition, applicants should ensure their CV is fully updated with all information relating to their previous UK studies including dates of study, qualification and level achieved.

-Balance fee: our recommended and preferred payment method is by secure bank transfer via Flywire, who we have partnered with to provide you with an easy and secure method of sending international payments via telegraphic transfer or credit card in your home currency, ensuring best price guaranteed and no unexpected bank fees.
+Our recommended and preferred payment method is by secure bank transfer/credit card/debit card via Flywire, who we have partnered with to provide you with an easy and secure method of sending international payments via telegraphic transfer or credit card in your home currency, ensuring best price guaranteed and no unexpected bank fees.
 You can find out more about making payments with Flywire in this video.
 To make a payment, click on flywire.com/pay/lcblondon.

 The course fee must be paid in full at least six weeks before the start of term.